Candlelight Sunday Supper in the Archives

 World Council of Alumni at 50th Anniversary Candlelight Sunday Supper dinner, 1974 / I-House Archives

-The Candlelight Sunday Supper at the end of each year is one of the most memorable moments of the I-House experience that ceremonially closes a period of sharing stories and knowledge with friends from many parts of the world.
 The idea began with International House founder Florence Edmonds.
 In the Spring of 1913, Florence was the chairman of the Bronx YWCA membership committee and had completed the most extensive membership campaign in New York City.
 At the event celebrating their success, she held a lit candle and wore draping, white cloth.
 One by one, YWCA members dressed in similar attire approached Florence and lit their candles from her flame.

 Harry Edmonds (left) at Candlelight Sunday Supper, 1968 / I-House Archives